junaidfarhan94/Domain-Checker-/README.md

  | |_| | (_) | | | | | | (_| |  _  | (_| | | | |   <  __/ |
  |____/ \___/|_| |_| |_|\__,_|_| |_|\__,_|_| |_|_|\_\___|_|

-                        By Junaid Farhan
+           Domain Checker  By Junaid Farhan
             https://www.instagram.com/jdf_000/
 ============================================================

-www.google.com is reachable.
-www.nonexistentdomain.com is not fully reachable.

-Check complete!
-Reachable domains saved to reachable.txt

 Future Enhancements
 Smart GUI Integration: Incorporate a graphical user interface (GUI) using Tkinter or PyQt to make the tool more user-friendly.
 Customizable Themes: Allow users to choose different themes and fonts for the terminal output.
 Additional Protocol Support: Extend reachability checks to include other protocols like FTP, SSH, etc.

 Credits
 Created by Junaid Farhan